 - Heart problems, affecting about 10% of people who have Reiter syndrome.

 What Causes It?

-- HLA-B27 gene -- About 80% of people with Reiter syndrome have the HLA-B27 gene.
+- HLA-B27 gene.
+About 80% of people with Reiter syndrome have the HLA-B27 gene.
 Only 6% of people who do not have the syndrome have the HLA-B27 gene.

 - Bacterial triggers, such as salmonella, shigella, Yersinia , and Campylobacter .

-What to Expect at Your Provider's Office
+What to Expect at Your Doctor's Office

-Tell your health care provider about any stomach problems or sexually transmitted diseases you have had recently.
+Tell your doctor about any stomach problems or sexually transmitted diseases (STDs) you have had recently.
 While there is no test for Reiter syndrome, you may be tested for chlamydia.
 The doctor may test samples of cells from your throat as well as the urethra in men or the cervix in women.
-Urine and stool samples may also be tested, and you may need to have a blood test to rule other diseases and to see if you have the HLA-B27 gene.
+Urine and stool samples may also be tested.
+You may need to have a blood test to rule out other diseases and to see if you have the HLA-B27 gene.

-- Antibiotics -- if you still have the bacterial infection that triggered Reiter syndrome.
+- Antibiotics.
+If you still have the bacterial infection that triggered Reiter syndrome.

-- Corticosteroids -- may be injected into painful joints to reduce inflammation.
+- Corticosteroids.
+May be injected into painful joints to reduce inflammation.

-- Drugs that suppress the immune system -- such as sulfasalazine or methotrexate; may be given in more serious cases.
+- Drugs that suppress the immune system, s uch as sulfasalazine or methotrexate, may be given in more serious cases.

 Complementary and Alternative Therapies

 Although no complementary and alternative therapies (CAM) have been shown to help Reiter syndrome specifically, some may help reduce inflammation and support your immune system.
 Some CAM therapies can interact with medications, and some may make underlying medical problems worse.
 Work with your physician and make sure all of your providers know about any CAM therapies you are considering using.Nutrition and Supplements